nv-morpheus/Morpheus/docs/source/getting_started.md

 ### Morpheus Python Interface

 The Morpheus Python interface allows users to configure their pipelines using a Python script file.
-This is ideal for users who are working in a Jupyter notebook, and users who need complex initialization logic.
+This is ideal for users who are working in a Jupyter Notebook, and users who need complex initialization logic.
 Documentation on using both the Morpheus Python & C++ APIs can be found in the [Morpheus Developer Guide](./developer_guide/guides.md).

 ### Morpheus Command Line Interface (CLI)

 The CLI allows users to completely configure a Morpheus pipeline directly from a terminal.
-This is ideal for users who do not need customized stages and for users configuring a pipeline in Kubernetes.
+This is ideal for users configuring a pipeline in Kubernetes.
 The Morpheus CLI can be invoked using the `morpheus` command and is capable of running linear pipelines as well as additional tools.
 Instructions for using the CLI can be queried directly in the terminal using `morpheus --help`:

 ```bash
 $ morpheus --help